 - Cabbage cooking time: The exact cooking time depends on your preference and the type of cabbage you are using.
 Try not to cook it for too long as it will lose its bright green colour.
 Take care also not to brown the cabbage as it won’t taste as sweet.

-- Polish łazanki pasta is usually sold in Polish delis.
+- Polish łazanki pasta is usually sold in Polish shops.

-- Assemble the recipe as soon as you've boiled and strained the pasta (to prevent it sticking to one another).
+- Assemble the recipe as soon as you've boiled and strained the pasta (to prevent the little squares sticking to one another).
 You can also cook the pasta with a little oil.

-- Leftover Polish pasta with cabbage can be refrigerated for up to 3 days.
-Add a little water and adjust the seasoning when reheating it.
+- Leftovers can be refrigerated for up to 3 days.
+Add a little water and adjust the seasoning when reheating this dish.

 - Not suitable for freezing.